cognitedata/inso-bootstrap-cli/README.md

 ```

 This will deploy and create all the groups, data sets and raw dbs shown in the diagram created above.
-If they alreay exist, the tool will update/recreate them based on the config file.
+If they already exist, the tool will update/recreate them based on the config file.

 ### Github Action